I love having a solid pancake recipe on hand. The one I’m sharing today is definitely one of those bookmark recipes, it just never lets me down!

 NOTE: For the flax egg, combine 1 tbsp ground flaxseed with 2 + 1/2 tbsp water and let it set for two minutes then add into recipe in place of the egg.

 - In a large bowl, add the egg [or flax egg], coconut oil, maple syrup, vanilla extract, baking soda, baking powder, sea salt, and cinnamon and whisk everything together until combined.
 Add in the almond milk and whisk again.

 - Add the rolled oats and spelt flour [sub GF options if needed] and stir until everything is just combined [avoid over mixing].
-Let the batter sit while you preheat your skillet.
+Let the batter sit while you preheat your skillet on low.
 You’ll want the surface of your skillet to be hot, but not too hot.

 - Lightly grease your skillet with coconut oil, or oil of choice, and add 1/4 cup amounts of batter onto your skillet.
 Flip the pancakes over when it starts to bubble in the middle and looks cooked around the edges.
 You’ll want to cook the other side of the pancake for another minute or so while keeping an eye.